 The City Council/EMID Board of Directors meet regularly on the first and third Monday of each month at 6:30 p.m. in the Foster City Council Chambers, 620 Foster City Boulevard; provided, however, that when the time for any regular meeting falls on a holiday, such meeting shall be held on the next business day.
 Adjourned regular meetings and special meetings are held from time to time.
-Beginning on March 17, 2020 due to COVID-19 considerations and Governor Newsom's Executive Order N-29-20, meetings have been held via video conference only.
+Due to COVID-19 considerations and Governor Newsom's Executive Order N-29-20, as amended by AB 361, meetings have been held via hybrid format and participation is available via teleconference or in person.